7Cav/IMOBot/Readme.md

 # How to run:

-1. fill in config/main.json
+1. Rename the main.json.template in config/ to main.json
-2. npm run start
+2. Fill in the items in main.json
+3. `npm run start`

 # Features:
   * Connected to 7th Cav API